Chapter 14 : Wolves, Rabbits, and Snowy Constellations

 “Why would you do this?
-Why do you care what is on my mind?”
-He asked her with all seriousness.
+Why do you care what is on my mind?” he asked her with all seriousness.

 Draco searched her eyes for truth in her answer, wondering if she truly cared.

-She took a slow breath before answering, hoping that her words would come out right.
+Hermione took a slow breath before answering, hoping that her words would come out right.

 She looked up at him and saw troubled gray eyes staring into hers.

-He was doing it… looking at her with such sad eyes she thought she might cry, not even knowing why.
+He was doing it, looking at her with such sad eyes she thought she might cry, not even knowing why.